 I’ve always loved Palak Paneer but somehow it’s always been one of those dishes that you mostly order at restaurants and rarely ever make it at home.

-However, not any longer, because I’ve figured out how easy it is to make Palak Paneer at home, and today I’m going to teach you how to do it too!
+However, not any longer, because I’ve figured out how easy it is to make it at home, and today I’m going to teach you how to do it too!

 Palak Paneer quite literally translates into Spinach Cottage Cheese.
-It’s a silky, creamy curry made with a base of palak (spinach) and fried nuggets of cottage cheese.
+It’s a silky, creamy curry made with a base of spinach and fried cottage cheese.

 Cottage cheese is a soft cheese that’s made from the curds of skimmed milk.